alexgesti/APOLLO/README.md

 # APOLLO
+un link al github del proyecto.

-## Description
+## Goal

-This game is a 2D platformer where you need to launch a rocket, land it on the moon and turn back to earth.
+This game is a 2D Space Rocket where you need to launch a rocket, land it on the moon and turn back to earth.

-## Key Features

- - Win and Lose Conditions.

 ## Controls